kdschmidt1/Sail_Instrument/Readme.md

 ----------------------

-The Plugin is checking the AvNav version. it will not run with older versions.
+The Plugin is checking the AvNav version. it will not run with versions older than 20220426.
 The position of the Laylines in the display depends on the filtered TWD, that one can see by activating the TWDFilt_Indicator.
 Laylines on the map are only shown, if a waypoint is active and the course to the WP is in between the Laylines!